 If you are missing only one or two teeth, there are two excellent options for replacing those teeth.
 You can have a dental bridge or a dental implant.

-A dental bridge, pictured below on the right, involves suspending a false tooth between two crowns.
+A dental bridge involves suspending a false tooth between two crowns.
 The adjacent teeth are prepared for dental crowns, an impression is taken, and the case is given to a dental laboratory technician.
-The laboratory technician then makes the bridge, which is a single piece, and it is then cemented onto your teeth.
+The laboratory technician then makes the bridge, which is a single piece, and it is cemented onto your teeth.

 Advantages of a dental implant:

-- It is less agressive treatment—less invasive.
+- It is less a less aggressive treatment—less invasive.
 Nothing has to be done to the adjacent teeth.

 - There are fewer chances for complications down the road.
 With a bridge, if anything happens to any one of the three teeth, such as new decay, the entire bridge has to be replaced.
 With an implant, for any problem with one tooth, the solution will likely involve only that tooth.